eversiege/eversiege/README.md

 9/11

+Subscribe to this shitpost in tg:@eversiegetrash

 I sure am a person.
 Not just any person.
 A mental Ukrainian.

+> _sawrams has been there_
 <!-- This bio was infected by Coopydood -->

 <!--